jsuto/pre-commit-ktlint/README.md

 ## Installing the ktlint hook

-Add the following to .pre-commit-config.yaml in the repo root:
+Add the following to .pre-commit-config.yaml in the repo root, and commit the file.

 ```
 ---